sachdevasachin434/Visitorz/README.md

 # Visitorz
-This project is build for a specific organization to input details of a person visiting the company and in the mean-time shows the animated description of the company.
+This project is build for a specific organization to input details of a person visiting the company and in the mean-time shows the animated details about the company.